Country Club Village 4

 No analysis available

-I searched for phrases like "laundry on each floor", "community laundry", or "laundry room on every floor".
-All listings only reference in-unit laundry, suggesting there is no community laundry on every floor.
-In the absence of any mention, this feature is assumed not present.
+I searched the remarks for phrases like "laundry on each floor," "community laundry," and "laundry room on every floor."
+The listings only mention in-unit washer/dryer, so there is no public-remarks evidence that community laundry exists on every floor.

 No analysis available